How much is your case worth?Get a free case evaluation

 Common Causes Of Teen Car Crashes In Orange County

-Many teen vehicle accidents are attributed to driver negligence, but that doesn’t account for all accidents.
-According to Varsity Driving Academy in Irvine, a driver training program serving Irvine, California, common causes of teen car crashes include:
+Many causes of car accidents involving teens are attributed to driver negligence, but that doesn’t account for all accidents.
+According to Varsity Driving Academy, a driver training program serving Irvine, California, common causes of teen car crashes include:

 - Distracted driving